skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### plotsgpv
+* Version 1.05 31.12.2021 : Fixed/improved handling of situations with low number of observations.
 * Version 1.04 02.07.2020 :
 	* Fixed/improved the support for matrices as input for options "esthi" and "estlo".
 	* Removed noshow-option because it was never needed.
 The results of the sgpv-calculations were never shown even without this option set.
 	* Fixed non working combinations of variables as inputs and the nomata-option.
 	* Changed the legend slightly to be more in line with R-code.
-* Version 1.03 18.06.2020 : Changed the order in the legend to match the order in the R-code
+* Version 1.03 18.06.2020 : Changed the order in the legend to match the order in the R-code.
-* Version 1.02 05.06.2020 : nomata-option will now be set correctly if variables are used as inputs for estimated intervals
+* Version 1.02 05.06.2020 : nomata-option will now be set correctly if variables are used as inputs for estimated intervals.
 * Version 1.01 29.03.2020 : Added code for the cornercase that the ordering is set "sgpv", no variables as inputs are used and the matrix size exceeds c(matsize) -> uses Ben Jann's mm_cond() function (necessary code is included to avoid having the moremata-package installed ) -> not tested the code yet due to lack of test cases
 * Version 1.00 : Initial SSC release, no changes compared to the last Github version.
 * Version 0.98a: